WuTheFWasThat/vimflowy/docs/dev_setup.md

 After a short wait, you should see the app at `http://localhost:3000/` When source code changes, assets should be automatically (incrementally) recompiled.

-To use a different port, you can do
+To use a different port, you set the`PORT` environment variable.

-    npm start -- --port 2002

 For a full set of options, see